swo/amr_geography/notes.md

 ## Within European countries

-### Extract from figures

-- Pihlajamaki (22 sites in Finland)
-    - S. pneumoniae and beta-lactams
-    - S. pneumoniae and macrolides
-- Priest; McGee; Ironmonger; Pouwels?: UTIs, so mostly E. coli

 ### Unclear

 - Bergman AAC 2006 has S. pneumoniae and macrolides, ~ and beta-lactams.
 Linear models are reported, but with that year term.
 No raw data.